TITLE 77: PUBLIC HEALTH

 3) Reading and recording temperature, pulse and respiration;

-4) Basic infection control procedures;
+4) Basic infection prevention and control procedures;

 6) Maintenance of a clean, safe and healthy environment;

-7) Recognizing emergencies and knowledge of emergency procedures;
+7) Recognizing emergencies and initiating emergency procedures;

 8) The physical, emotional and developmental needs of and ways to work with the populations served by the home health agency, including the need for respect for the patient, his or her privacy, and his or her property;